Contents

 Firstly, it’s important to establish what ATP is and how it plays a vital role in the body.

-Adenosine triphosphate is a chemical substance better known as the energy currency of the cell, compared to storing money in a bank.
+Adenosine triphosphate is a chemical substance better known as the energy currency of the cell - you can compare it to storing money in a bank.

-This chemical substance is made up of adenosine and 3 phosphate molecules.
+An ATP molecule is made up of adenosine and 3 phosphate molecules.
 To release energy, one of these phosphates breaks off, which then makes ATP become ADP (adenosine diphosphate).
-This causes a chemical reaction that provides a burst of energy.

 These molecules can then be recycled over and over to provide a constant stream of ATP available for all metabolic pathways in the cell.